Lalit Kala Akademi: History

 Anubha Mehta notes that the Gandhian movement was a political one, and not a social one.
 There were only a few phases when the artists were directly involved.
 Most important was the moment of Nandalal Bose's involvement.
 From 1920, some occasional exhibitions of paintings coincided with the sessions of the Indian National Congress.
 In 1936, Nandalal Bose responded to Gandhi's summons to organise an exhibition of Indian art at the Lucknow session of the INC. From hereon, the project of placing exhibitions of a continuous history of Indian art became important.
 In 1937, the entire Congress township at Faizpur in Maharashtra was designed as an ideological statement by prominent Modern artists.
 By 1938, the INC pavilions at Haripura were decorated by artists from Shantiniketan led by Nandalal Bose.
 Drawing stylistic inspiration from ‘folk’ art, the subject matter was rural life, and ordinary people.
-This was an important moment in India's history of Modern Art as it revelled in the affinity with folk, which seemed to underline an imaginative and technical range that had a richer visual vocabulary that of Western Academism.
-This art made to appeal both to the connoisseur and the common man.
+This was an important moment in India's history of Modern Art as it revelled in the affinity with folk, which seemed to underline an imaginative and technical range that had a richer visual vocabulary than that of Western Academism.
+This art is made to appeal both to the connoisseur and the common man.
 This came to be the nationalist alternative that was firmly in opposition to the colonial art establishment.
 The multiplicity of responses of the Indian artists to western modes of art served as a catalytic force and created a foundation for exploring what could be the specific Indian character of modern Indian art.
 This very cause, of the Indian character, was taken up by the Lalit Kala Akademi when it was established in 1954.

-Artists like Nandalal Bose, Jamini Roy, and Abanindranath Tagore came to be seen as ‘authentic’ because their subject matter incorporated many folk idioms that they inculcated overtime through their involvement in the Gandhian phase of the nationalist movement after 1920.
+Artists like Nandalal Bose, Jamini Roy, and Abanindranath Tagore came to be seen as ‘authentic’ because their subject matter incorporated many folk idioms that they inculcated over time through their involvement in the Gandhian phase of the nationalist movement after 1920.
 These idioms were accommodated, aestheticised, and modernised into the canon of Indian Modernism.
 The selective focus of the official cultural discourse became a major factor in defining Modern Art in India.
-In 1950, the President commissioned Nandalal Bose to complete a set of paintings for the original hand written manuscript of the Indian constitution.
+In 1950, the President commissioned Nandalal Bose to complete a set of paintings for the original handwritten manuscript of the Indian constitution.
 He was later bestowed with various national awards and his work was celebrated as that of a ‘national artist’.
 The Lalit Kala Akademi sold his paintings as a special portfolio (1982–83) in all their centenary publications as a landmark in modern art.